web-work-tools/minimal-mistakes/_posts/2019-07-05-contributors-guide-discord-archive.md

 ---
 ```

-Soon we can make feature images for each channel, and a header image for each page so that grid view is a little more inviting.
+For now there are "placeholder" teaser and og_images.
+Soon we can make custom feature\header images for each page to make the site a bit more inviting.

 ### Collections Frontmatter - Categories